On a new geometric homology theory and an application in categorical Gromov-Witten theory: Introduction

 We briefly sketch the ideas of the proof as follows.
 Regarding orbifolds as proper Lie groupoids $s,t: G \Rightarrow M$, with discrete isotropy groups is the modern views of orbifolds (\cite{mo}).
 The method of proof relies heavily on the celebrated stratifications and triangulations theory of Lie groupoids.
 Any proper Lie groupoid has a canonical stratification given by the connected components of Morita equivalence decomposition.
-And if $M$ is a differential space, then the stratification is a Whitney stratification.
+Furthermore, the stratification is a Whitney stratification.
 The same are also true when passing to the orbit space.
 The result of Thom and Mather in \cite{mat70} shows that any space that has a Whitney-stratification admits an abstract pre-stratification structure.
 And the result of \cite{v} shows that if a space has an abstract pre-stratification structure, then it has a triangulation compatible with the abstract pre-stratification.
 In particular, the orbit space has an abstract pre-stratification structure and thus has a triangulation.
 The innovative idea of ours is to introduce the notion of Lie groupoid with corners and prove analogous results as for Lie groupoids.
-One of them is the following extension of Bierstone's theorem (\cite{b75}) to the case of manifolds with corners: the orbit space of an Eucliean space with corners acted by a compact Lie group admits a canonical stratification that is Whitney stratification, and it coincides with the stratification given by orbit type.
+One of them is the following extension of Bierstone's theorem (\cite{b75}) to the case of manifolds with corners: the orbit space of an Euclidean space with corners acted by a compact Lie group admits a canonical stratification that is Whitney stratification, and it coincides with the stratification given by orbit type.
 This stratification also respects the corner structure.
-With these extensions, the above machinery then all work, and we can thus prove the theorem \eqref{main_thm}.
+With these extensions, the above machinery then all work, and we can thus prove the theorem \ref{main_thm}.

 The organization of the remaining of this paper is as follows.
-In section 1, we review relevant concepts and properties on orbifolds, orbifolds with corners and Lie groupoids and introduce new notions of Lie groupoids with corners.
+In section 3, we review relevant concepts and properties on orbifolds, orbifolds with corners and Lie groupoids and introduce new notions of Lie groupoids with corners.
 We prove an equivalence between orbifolds with corners and proper Lie groupoids with corners by studying a local model of Lie groupoids with corners.
-Section 2 discusses the celebrated stratification theory on proper Lie groupoids and presents generalization to proper Lie groupoids with corners.
-We prove our main results in section 3.
+Section 4 discusses the celebrated stratification theory on proper Lie groupoids and presents generalization to proper Lie groupoids with corners.
+We then prove our main results in section 5.
+An application in categorical Gromov-Witten theory is briefly discussed in section 6.